neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 ### Step 4: Connect Remix to MetaMask

 Interactions with Neon EVM are carried out through MetaMask.
 Choose the `Injected Web3` environment to connect Remix with an active account in Metamask (Fig. 5).
+Make sure that your Metamask wallet is set to display the Neon Devnet network before you do this step.

 <div class='neon-img-width-300' style={{textAlign: 'center'}}>